Making sure you can leave a legacy

 Protect their super with sharemarket protection

-As they are approaching retirement, Laura and Ricardo’s financial adviser recommends they invest 50% of their sharemarket portfolio into Allianz Retire+ Future Safe.
+As they are approaching retirement, Laura and Ricardo’s financial adviser recommends they invest a portion of their sharemarket portfolio into Allianz Retire+ Future Safe.
 Because they have other assets they can access in case of emergency, so they are happy to invest for 7 years.

 Future Safe provides Laura and Ricardo with the ability to maintain exposure to the sharemarket with the peace of mind of knowing their range of returns upfront.

-Laura and Ricardo will benefit from any positive returns in the sharemarket (up to their Cap).
-At the end of each year, their investment return is credited to their account.
-They can choose to withdraw this or leave it in their account.
+At the end of each year, their investment return will be credited or debited to their policy.
+They can choose to withdraw this or leave it in their policy.

 For a detailed view of Laura + Ricardo's investment journey, please download the full version